Phone icon. Need help? Call us on 0800 085 7371

 It’s important that if an older person does have a fall, they can reach help as quickly as possible.
 An elderly fall alarm could be a good option as it includes technology that detects a hard fall and raises an alert without the button needing to be pressed.

-You can compare features on different products by viewing our full range of personal alarms to find the option that best suits your circumstances.
+You can compare features on different products by viewing our full range of personal alarms to find the best fall detection alarm to suit your circumstances.

 Sources